projectblacklight/blacklight-gallery/README.md

 ```

 ### Start Rails Server
-- Run the rake task to start the rails server for the internal test app
+- Run the rake task to start the rails server for the internal test app from the blacklight gallery root directory
 ```
-bundle exec server
+bundle exec rake server
 ```

 ### Specs